Super-Gaussian Decay of Exponentials: A Sufficient Condition: Gaussian Measures

-All vector spaces are taken to be real, locally convex and Hausdorff.
+All \textbf{vector spaces} are taken to be real and locally convex spaces are assumed to be Hausdorff.
 The (topological) dual space of a topological vector space $X$ will be denoted by $X^*$ and if $X$ is a normed space $X^*$ will be assumed to be equipped with its induced norm, turning it into a Banach space.
 Given a seminorm $q$ on a vector space $V$, we also denote by $q$ the induced norm on the quotient space $V / \ker q$.
 Furthermore, we define $V_q$ to be the Banach completion of $V / \ker q$ with respect to $q$ such that $q$ also denotes the norm on $V_q$.
 The linear map $V \to V_q$ given by the composition of the canonical map $V / \ker q \to V_q$ and the quotient map $V \to V / \ker q$ will (in lack of a better name) be referred to as the \textbf{natural map} from $V$ to $V_q$.
 Whenever there is another seminorm $p \ge q$ on $V$, $q$ induces a continuous seminorm on $V_p$ which we again will refer to as $q$ such that the natural map factorises like $V \to V_p \to V_q$.
 Consequently, we shall also speak of the natural map $V_p \to V_q$.
+All \textbf{measures} are taken to be countably additive and non-negative.
+For a measure space $(X,\mathcal A,\mu)$, we denote the Lebesgue completion of $\mathcal A$ w.r.t. $\mu$ as $\mathcal A_\mu$.
+Given a topological space $X$, a finite measure $\mu$ on its Borel $\sigma$-algebra $\mathcal B(X)$ is called \textbf{Radon} if, for every Borel set $B \subseteq X$ and every $\varepsilon > 0$, there exists a compact set $K \subseteq B$ such that $\mu \left( B \setminus K \right) < \varepsilon$.
+A Borel probability measure $\mu$ is called \textbf{Gaussian} if for all $f \in X^*$ the induced measure $\mu \circ f^{-1}$ on $\mathbb{R}$ is Gaussian or a Dirac measure.
+It is called \textbf{centred} if all corresponding measures $\mu \circ f^{-1}$ are centred.